Gallery

 Determining what content to deliver

-Our first experiment centered on identifying the content that resonated most with our users.
+My first experiment centered on identifying the content that resonated the most with our users.
 Through conversations with both users and non-users, we discovered a gap between what they knew and what they needed to know to care about air pollution.
 This insight led us to develop a range of content, from educational snippets about the health impacts of poor air quality to some myth-busting articles around air pollution.

 Screenshot 2024-04-05 at 18.45.58.png